stevecam62/cooperation/README.md

 ### Organisation

 A formal on informal group of cooperating people.
+Individual Persons are linked to specific Organisations and view one linked Organisation at a time.

 ![Organisation Screen](https://github.com/stevecam62/cooperation/blob/master/module-base/images/screen/Organisation.png)